Required Minimum Distributions FAQs

 My plan has a participant that has reached the minimum age requirement for an RMD.
 Do you have a sample letter that we can customize and send to our participants?

-Click here to download a sample letter in Word format for participants who have reached age 72 on or after January 1, 2020.
+Yes!
+Click here to download a sample letter in Word format for participants who have reached the applicable RMD age.